 A year ago, I announced that the lineup of new fall shows was the worst in two decades, and although I ended up liking (and now mourning, since they were canceled) “Almost Human” and “Super Fun Night,” I think my prognostication was accurate.
 Now I’m here to say that the fall of 2014 looks worse.
 The good news is that, aside from “Almost Human,” the networks’ axes fell lightly, so a decent number of favorites will return.
 Here are my picks for three new shows to check out, along with a few returning shows of note:

-Continue reading “Fall TV preview: ‘Gotham’ and a handful other shows worth checking out (Commentary)”
+Continue reading “Fall TV 2014: ‘Gotham’ and a handful other shows worth checking out (Commentary)”

 My Entertainment Weekly Fall TV Preview should pop up in my mailbox in a few weeks, and I hope I’m pleasantly surprised by some new shows I haven’t heard of yet.
 Because so far, 2013 has been an absolute bloodbath for quality television.